-After a small increase in the number of deals with Austrian involvement in 2019, in 2020 M&A transactions continued to take place in Austria fairly steadily, albeit at a somewhat slower pace, especially after the outbreak of the COVID-19 pandemic.
-Whereas in 2019, there were 328 M&A transactions involving Austrian companies, the number of transactions with Austrian participation fell to 275 in 2020 according to the M&A Index 2020 published by EY Austria (Ernst & Young Global Limited).
-This minus of 53 deals corresponds to a decrease of 16.2 % in M&A transactions.
+After a small increase in the number of deals with Austrian involvement in 2019, even after the outbreak of the COVID-19 pandemic M&A transactions steadily continued to take place in Austria.
+Initially, deals took place at a somewhat slower pace, however, the market managed to catch up fairly well.
+Whereas in 2020, there were 275 M&A transactions involving Austrian companies, the number of transactions with Austrian participation rose to 293 in 2021 according to the M&A Index 2021 published by EY Austria (Ernst & Young Global Limited).
+This plus of 18 deals corresponds to an increase of 6.5 % in M&A transactions.
+However, compared to a pre-COVID-19 environment, the number of transactions is still at a slightly lower level.